 Our mythic understanding of the story is the glue holding everything together.
 And it buys us a bit of leeway, because the journey is never quite as unexpected as we think it might be.
 We know we will get to Shambhala.
-The question is, "how do we get there?"
-(The only time I remember Uncharted 2's identity bubble popping was when Nathan Drake expressed his desire to end the journey "right here and now" in the Himalayan village - because I already knew this wasn't actually going to happen.)
+The question is, "how do we get there."
 Naughty Dog also invests an large amount of attention to realign Player and Character.

-One technique is what the team called "the gap" in one of the GDC talks.
+One technique is what ND called "the gap".
 It's the idea that each unexpected obstacle thrown in Drake's way wipes out information about the journey ahead.
 It levels the playing field - bringing Player and Character on the same page.
-The gamer's sense of driving the action is reinforced with the use of landmarks - every time Nathan Drake sets a direction, this direction is tied to a landmark - something the player can navigate towards, giving him the feeling of driving the experience for a while.
+The gamer's sense of driving the action is reinforced with the use of landmarks - every time Nathan Drake sets a direction, this landmark is something the player can navigate towards.

-All of this brings Character and Player closer together, but these events are lowfrequency, and the identity frames might start drifting apart again in the meantime.
+All of this brings Character and Player closer together, but these events are low-frequency, and the identity frames might start drifting apart in the meantime.

-This is where Uncharted 2 engages the moment-to-moment experience at a low frequency, similarly to what we saw in Fallout 3: it hooks Character and Player together by fundamentally weaving the Character's identity into core gameplay actions.
+This is where Uncharted 2 engages the moment-to-moment experience, similarly to what we saw in Fallout 3: it hooks Character and Player together by fundamentally weaving the Character's identity into core gameplay actions.

 Nathan Drake is a treasure hunter at heart.
 The player acts out this character trait by searching for hidden treasure along the path.
-Drake is clever and has a knack for unraveling historic mysteries - a trait that the player acts out when solving puzzles.
+Drake is clever, and has a knack for unraveling historic mysteries - a trait that the player acts out when solving puzzles.
 Drake's resourcefulness is woven into the game's traversal gameplay.
 On a base level, all of Uncharted 2's gameplay actions are geared towards reinforcing Nathan Drake's character.
 They are geared towards making the guy in the costume very happy.

 The Player knows "what it's like" to be Drake.
 He almost feels like Nathan Drake.
-There's a very high level of identification - which isn't a great term, though, because it doesn't quite express what's going on when playing the game.
+There's a very high level of identification-which isn't a great term, though, because it doesn't quite express what's going on when playing the game.
 I want to call it "identity absorption", instead.